 The good news is that Rome’s public transport system is cheap and extensive.
 The bad news is that it can be confusing and sometimes chaotic.

 All of Rome’s trains, buses and trams use the same ticket.
-In 2022, this costs €1.50 which allows you to use public transport for 100 minutes after its validation.
+In 2023, this costs €1.50 and allows you to use public transport for 100 minutes after its validation.
 You can only make one trip by metro or train.